 Explants May Be Covered by Insurance

-Whether you are under a national, provincial or state health care plan or private insurance explants may be covered by insurance for what are deemed to be the accepted medical reasons to explant which generally are rupture, significant capsular contracture, pain or infection/tissue necrosis.
+Whether you are under a national, provincial or state or private health insurance plan explants may be covered by insurance for what they deem to be the accepted medical reasons to explant which generally are rupture, significant capsular contracture, pain or infection/tissue necrosis.
 In any event, get a full copy of your health insurance policy and read about their specific coverage for explantation of breast implants which is usually found on the EOC – Evidence of Coverage page(s) of the policy.
 Some policies will exclude covering explant for breast implants placed for cosmetic reasons and some may have inclusions for other reasons.
 Obviously reconstruction is not considered cosmetic and explanting reconstruction is usually covered by health insurance policies.
 Please note, health insurance policies do not cover for breast implant illness symptoms or autoimmune symptoms so avoid discussing these at medical appointments for obtaining insurance coverage as it may result in a denial.

-Many ladies are denied in the initial application process but have success appealing so being persistent with insurance companies pays off.
+Many ladies are denied in the initial application process too but have success appealing so being persistent with insurance companies pays off.
 There are also law firms popping up to help ladies being denied explant coverage by insurers.

 Here is a helpful link for navigating insurance coverage in the U.S: http://www.breastimplantinfo.org/insurance-coverage-for-breast-implant-removal/

 Procedure and Diagostic Codes for Explant

 Procedure and Diagostic Codes for Explant in North America

 Insurance Procedure Codes CPT for Explanting Breast Implants:

 19371 – 50 Periprosthetic capsulectomy breast, the 50 is the modifier for Bilateral